p/seriamp/README.md

 amplifier, two commands are issued (one for each zone) and each command is allowed up to the specified timeout.

+The command to issue can be specified on the command line as the following example shows:

+    seriamp -m yamaha status

+Commands can also be given on standard input, with one command per line, in which case multiple commands can be issued with a single `seriamp` invocation which will reuse the connection to the receiver:

+    (echo 'volume -20'; echo status) |seriamp -m yamaha

+Normally, only the output of the last command will be printed, but if `--print-all` option is given, the output of each command will be printed.

 Each supported receiver/amplifier type comes with a command-line utility to issue commands to the respective receivers/amplifiers.
 These are: